-Paper and fabric scissors, basic sewing kit, notepad and 2/3 colour pens, HB pencil, sharpener and eraser.
+A basic sewing kit: sharp fabric scissors, trimming scissors, dressmaker’s pins, tape measure a variety of hand sewing needles and sewing threads.
+A basic pattern drafting kit: pattern curves, pencils, sharpener, rubber, paper scissors, masking tape.
+A basic note taking kit: notepad, pens, pencils, sharpener, rubber, calculator, A4 ring binder for hand outs.
 Also: Metric Pattern cutting for Womenswear 6th edition by Winifred Aldrich is the reference book used on the course.
 It is useful to have your own copy.
-Some pattern cutting tools are provided in the classroom.
-Paper and card are available for use in the classroom.
-Calico for toiling is available at cost price from your tutor you will need to purchase a sewing machine bobbin from your tutor for £1, refundable at the end of the course.
+You must provide your own materials, haberdashery, threads, etc. for your projects and this will be discussed towards the beginning of your course Some specialised materials, including calico for toiling, are available for purchase from your tutor at cost price Some pattern cutting and garment construction tools are provided for use in the studio Paper and card are available for use in the studio Depending on your class you may need to purchase a sewing machine bobbin from your tutor for £1, refundable at the end of the course.

 Ready for more?
 So are we!
 Try our Pattern Cutting course next to continue building on your skills or explore some of our Draping on the Stand and Clothes Making courses.
 Continue your journey with us in a variety of engaging courses on offer all the way up to a full BA (Hons) in Fashion Design.
 Visit www.morleycollege.ac.uk today for more inspiration and information!